CLOSE X

 A Don’t Miss: Trocadero and the Eiffel Tower

-Distance: a 20-minute walk to Jardins du Trocadéro; an additional 10 minutes to the Eiffel Tower.
+Distance: a 20-minute walk to Jardins du Trocadéro; another 10 minutes to the Eiffel Tower.

 When you leave the Arc de Triomphe, don’t head straight for the Eiffel Tower, the most popular must-see in Paris.
 Instead follow the map and walk over to the Trocadero Gardens, on the Seine directly across from the Tower.

-This is one of the best places to take pictures of the Tower.
-(It’s also the best place to view the nightly illumination).
+This is one of the best places to take pictures of the Tower (view the nightly illumination).

-Of course, no walking tour of Paris is complete without a stop at the Eiffel Tower, one of the top places to visit in Paris.
+Of course, you must then cross the river to visit the Eiffel Tower, one of the top places to visit in Paris.
 It stands proudly along the Seine on the Champ de Mars and remains the most enduring symbol of Paris.

-Everyone has to see it, even if you only to stand below to view its soaring arches, although the sights from above are much better.
+Everyone has to see it, even if you only to stand below, although the sights from above are much better.
 There will be crowds queuing at the tower from opening to closing, so it’s well worth getting tickets online in advance.
+Even better, join a tour and go up the tower in the elevator with access to summit for beautiful views of Paris

-If you’re hungry, you’ll find its Jules Verne Restaurant in the tower to be one of the best in Paris.
+If you’re hungry, you’ll find its Jules Verne Restaurant to be one of the best in Paris.
 Located on the second level of the tower, don’t even think about dining there if you’re on a budget.

 Trocadéro